Heudiini/rapid-api-project/README.md

 Check it live: https://heudiini.github.io/rapid-api-project/

-1. climate-change-live-api made with Anya Kubow tutorial,
+1. climate-change-live-api made with Anya Kubow tutorial, *heroku
+*rapid-api

-2. I myself building HTML as the result of this API
+3. I myself building HTML as the result of this API

 A Demo to show how to build your own API and host in on RapidAPI